MKLab-ITI/pygrank/documentation/measures.md

 >>> import pygrank as pg
 >>> graph, seed_nodes, algorithm = ...
 >>> algorithm = pg.Normalize(algorithm)
->>> ranks = algorithm.rank(graph, seed_nodes)
+>>> scores = algorithm.rank(graph, seed_nodes)
->>> conductance = pg.Conductance().evaluate(ranks)
+>>> conductance = pg.Conductance().evaluate(scores)
 ```

 ### <kbd>Unsupervised</kbd> Density

-Extension of graph density that can account for ranks.
+Extension of graph density that accounts for node scores.
-Assumes a fuzzy set of subgraphs whose nodes are included with probability proportional to their ranks,
+Assumes a fuzzy set of subgraphs whose nodes are included with probability proportional to their scores,
 as per the formulation of [krasanakis2019linkauc] and calculates E[internal edges] / E[possible edges] of
 the fuzzy rank subgraph.
-If ranks assume binary values, E[.] becomes set size and this calculates the induced subgraph Density.
+If scores assume binary values, E[.] becomes set size and this calculates the induced subgraph Density.
 Initializes the Density measure.

 Args: